aminhsnzadeh/aminhsnzadeh/README.md

 Hey my name is Amin Hasanzadeh!🙋‍♂️

-Passionate everything matters with computer and designs.
+Passionate everything matters with computer and designs. <br />
-You say from graphic and daily dooddles to most complex devices and machines we built for easier life.
+You say from graphic and daily doodles to most complex devices and machines we built for easier life.<br />
-My current career is Frontend Developer currently try to learn and use Three.js and Blender. 🧑‍💻 Feel free to reach me and discuss with me about different subjects ;) 💙
+My current career is Frontend Developer currently try to learn and use Three.js and Blender. 🧑‍💻 <br />
+Feel free to reach me and discuss with me about different subjects ;) 💙